-&lt;sup>8 We also found evidence in IMS of 13 targeted examinations during the review period that were not included in any annual supervisory plans and DER reported to us that it identified an additional 3 targeted examinations outside of the supervisory plans and IMS.
-Of these 16 targeted examinations that were not contained in the supervisory plans, DER provided documentation that 15 were completed.
-The disposition of the other examination was not documented.
+8 We also found evidence in IMS of three targeted examinations during the review period that were not included in any annual supervisory plans.
+Of these three targeted examinations that were not contained in the supervisory plans, DER provided documentation that two were completed.
+The other examination was identified by DER as commenced but not completed as of the end of our fieldwork on June 17, 2016.